zeth/jscodestyle/README.md

 ## History

-gjslint stands for Google Linter (I guess?).
+gjslint stands for Google Javascript Linter (I guess?).
 At some point it was then branded as "Closure Linter", though it was never specific to Closure code.

 Google moved on to their more heavy and complicated linters written in Java and node.js.
 So I picked it up.